Warning Signs of a Heart Attack

 Catch the signs early

-Don’t wait to get help if you experience any of these heart attack warning signs.
-Some heart attacks are sudden and intense.
-But most start slowly, with mild pain or discomfort.
+Don’t wait to get help if you experience any heart attack warning signs.
+Some heart attacks are sudden and intense, but others start slowly, with mild pain or discomfort.
 Pay attention to your body and call 911 if you experience:

 - Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes – or it may go away and then return.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.